Gather the Keeners Pilgrimage 2026 Frequently Asked Questions (FAQ)

 • Exploring sacred sites

 All three pilgrimages for 2026 take place on the Isle of Eigg, in the Inner Hebrides off the West Coast of Scotland.
 Accommodation is the Glebe Barn Hostel, a converted 19th-century building.
-Accommodation is based on shared rooms with single beds or bunk beds (you will have the entire bunk bed to yourself).
+Accommodation is based on shared rooms with single beds rooms or bunk bed rooms (you will have the entire bunk bed to yourself).
 There are no single rooms available.
+The hostel normally sleeps 22 while each pilgrimage will be approximately 9 people.

-The cost is £1499 (approx. USD $1999) for seven nights accommodation, all meals, and art materials.
-A non-refundable deposit of £399 is required to secure your booking.
+The cost is £1499 (approx. USD $1999).
+A non-refundable deposit of £399 reserves your place while the final payment then secures your booking.

 • Seven nights’ accommodation at Glebe Barn